7

 Up front, there’s plenty of space for driver and passenger not to bump knees and it’s similarly good in the rear.

-Boot space is 425 litres, meaning it’s slightly smaller than the PHEV versions of the Tiguan and RAV4.
+Boot space is 425 litres, or 1440 litres with the 40/60-split rear seats folded flat.
+That's slightly smaller than the PHEV versions of the Tiguan and RAV4.

 ENGINES & PERFORMANCE